Youm-e-Istehsal to mark a year of military siege of IIOJK | Associated Press Of Pakistan

-ISLAMABAD, Aug 03 (APP):Youm-e-Istehsal will be observed across Pakistan on August 5 to mark the 365 days of the military siege of the Indian Illegally Occupied Jammu and Kashmir (IIOJK).
+ISLAMABAD, Aug 04 (APP):Youm-e-Istehsal will be observed all across Pakistan on August 5 to mark the 365 days of Indian military siege of Indian Illegally Occupied Jammu and Kashmir (IIOJK) .

 The Pakistan Tehreek-e-Insaf government has planned a range of activities on August 5 to express solidarity with the oppressed Kashmiris and expose India’s brutalities.